aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

 ## Prerequisite

-- An AWS Account
+- An AWS Account.
-- An IAM user with Admin-like permissions
+- An IAM user with Admin-like permissions.
-- Snowflake account - you can sign up [here](https://signup.snowflake.com/)
+- Snowflake account - you can sign up [here](https://signup.snowflake.com/).
 - Running the [Getting Started with Snowpark for Machine Learning on SageMaker workshop](https://quickstarts.snowflake.com/guide/getting_started_with_snowpark_for_machine_learning_on_sagemaker/index.html) to populate the Snowflake tables.

 ## Setup